roll/interest-py/.mario/README.rst

 ------------------

 As it was said service is a main interest component but heart of the interest is a middleware concept.
-By the way service is a middleware.
+For example service is also a middleware.

   Middleware is a coroutine taking http.Request as first argument to return any object.

 Interest provides class-based middleware implementation with extended API.
 For example you can set constraints like HTTP path or methods, call the next middleware, get access to the upper server and more:

 .. code-block:: python